-Students admitted in a certificate category may apply for admission to programs leading to an associate degree or associate of applied science degree if they meet regular or Limited Admission requirements or if they show exceptional promise and are admitted as a Presidential Exception.
+Students admitted in a career degree or certificate category may apply for admission to programs leading to an associate degree or associate of applied science degree if they meet regular or Limited Admission requirements or if they show promise for academic success and are admitted as a Presidential Exception.
 Students admitted in this category must fulfill all Learning Support and College Preparatory Curriculum requirements.